-Get acquainted with the Rabbis, Cantor, Education Director and Administrative Staff by attending Shabbat Services, signing up for a course, attending a lecture, taking part in a "brown bag" learning lunch in the loop or joining a committee or activity.
+Get acquainted with the Rabbis, Cantorial Soloist, Director of Lifelong Learning and members of the Administrative Staff by attending Shabbat Services, signing up for a course, attending a lecture, taking part in a "brown bag" learning lunch in the loop or joining a committee or activity.

 Rabbi Shoshanah Conover - Associate Rabbi

 Rabbi Shoshanah Conover earned a B.A. in English Literature and Creative Writing with honors from the University of Wisconsin-Madison.
 Her love of the Jewish people and Jewish texts as well as a strong commitment to social justice led her to rabbinical school.
 Rabbi Conover’s responsibilities at Temple Sholom of Chicago reflect her passions: serving as pastoral counselor, learning and teaching inspiring (and challenging) texts, leading dynamic and engaging spiritual experiences, and finding ways to improve our world through the guidelines of our faith.